Ophidiomyces: Pathogenicity in snakes

-Infection begins in the outer most layer of the skin stratum corneum and progresses into the epidermis.
+Infection begins in the outermost layer of the skin, the stratum corneum, and progresses into the epidermis.
 Once the infection reaches epidermis, the snake's immune response becomes activated and immune cells are recruited at the site of infection, causing the epidermis to become necrotic and thickened after a few days.

-Lesions begins at the edge of individual scales and progress to adjacent scales.
+Lesions begin at the edge of individual scales and progress to adjacent scales.
 As lesions progress scales became rough and hyperpigmented.
-Lesions progressively become larger and severe until the snake sheds its skin.
-Fluid filled vesicles formed between the new and old skin resulting in improper shedding of the skin; fragments of the old skin remains on the snake.
+Lesions progressively become larger and more severe until the snake sheds its skin.
+Fluid-filled vesicles form between the new and old skin resulting in improper shedding of the skin: fragments of the old skin remain on the snake.

-Histological studies show skin lesions includes areas of necrosis and granulocytic inflammation in the superficial to midepidermis.
+Histological studies show skin lesions with areas of necrosis and granulocytic inflammation in the superficial to midepidermis.
 Mild chronic lymphoplasmacytic to lymphohistiocytic inflammation in the liver, lungs, heart, stomach and colon can be observed as well.

-The emergence of ophidiomycosis due to O. ophiodiicola has caused great concern for the conservation of snake populations in the Eastern United States.
+The emergence of ophidiomycosis due to O. ophidiicola has caused great concern for the conservation of snake populations in the Eastern United States.
 Confirmed cases of ophidiomycosis have been reported in 23 states in USA though the disease is believed to be more widespread than has been documented.
-Multiple species of snakes that are affected including the Northern water snake (Nerodia sipedon), eastern racer (Coluber constrictor), rat snake (Pantherophis obsoletus species complex), timber rattlesnake (Crotalus horridus), massasauga (Sistrurus catenatus), pygmy rattlesnake (Sistrurus miliarius), and milk snake (Lampropeltis triangulum).
-It is reported that population of rattlesnake in New Hampshire reduced to 19 from 40 due to ophidiomycosis caused by O. ophiodiicola.
+Multiple species of snakes that are affected including the northern water snake (Nerodia sipedon), eastern racer (Coluber constrictor), rat snake (Pantherophis obsoletus species complex), timber rattlesnake (Crotalus horridus), massasauga (Sistrurus catenatus), pygmy rattlesnake (Sistrurus miliarius), and milk snake (Lampropeltis triangulum).
+It is reported that population of rattlesnake in New Hampshire reduced to 19 from 40 due to ophidiomycosis caused by O. ophidiicola.

-There is no antifungal treatment available for O. ophiodiicola.
-Current option for managing ophidiomycosis is rehabilitating individual snakes.
+Ophidiomyces ophidiicola has been successfully treated in captive settings using the antifungal drug terbinafine, which has shown to be effective via both nebulization or subcutaneous implant.
 Such a strategy is impractical for many snake populations because it can be difficult to locate the majority of individuals within the population, is resource intensive, and fails to prevent reinfection.
-National Wildlife Health Center along with other organizations and researchers are working together to develop management strategies to mitigate disease impact.
+The National Wildlife Health Center along with other organizations and researchers are working together to develop management strategies to mitigate disease impact.